-Humanitarian aid is assistance that’s used to relieve suffering during emergency situations.
-This is different from development aid, which is assistance that goes to addressing ongoing issues that contribute to human suffering.
+Humanitarian aid is used to relieve suffering during emergency situations (such as conflict, an earthquake, or a drought).
+Development aid goes to addressing ongoing issues that contribute to human suffering.

-There's the definition of humanitarian aid.
-But the meaning of our work goes much deeper.
-The golden rule of humanitarian aid, shared by all organizations working in this field, is the Humanitarian Imperative: Above all, our job is to save lives and alleviate suffering.
-The International Red Cross and Red Crescent’s code of conduct goes further, defining the Humanitarian Imperative as: “The right to receive humanitarian assistance, and to offer it… wherever it is needed.”
+The golden rule for humanitarians is what’s known as the Humanitarian Imperative.
+The International Red Cross and Red Crescent’s code of conduct defines the Humanitarian Imperative (in part) as: “The right to receive humanitarian assistance, and to offer it… wherever it is needed.”

 1. Humanity